Estimated reading time: 4 minutes

 Succession is inevitable.
 Even if there isn’t a plan for it.

-Church boards need to be proactive and invest the time and resources to create a sensible succession plan.
+Church boards must be proactive and invest the time and resources to create a sensible succession plan.

 While this person typically carries the weight of connection and growth, there needs to be thought about the inevitable – what ifs.